julianahernandez90/Gut-microbiome-and-vascular-ageing/README.md

 # Gut microbiome and vascular ageing in a multi-ethnic population - The HELIUS study

-This project, part of my PhD thesis, focus on the association between gut microbiota (GM) and vascular ageing (VA), evaluating the role of sex and ethnicity as potential effect modifiers.
+This project, part of my PhD thesis, focuses on the association between gut microbiota (GM) and vascular ageing (VA), evaluating the role of sex and ethnicity as potential effect modifiers.

 # 1. Rationale